arokettu/torrent-file-cli/docs/export-import.rst

 .. warning::
     Currently ``json`` uses ``json5`` parser too making them effectively synonyms.
     This may change in future.
-    If you are using Microsoft's "JSON with comments", always specify ``json5`` parser explicitly.
+    If you are using Microsoft's JSONC ("JSON with Comments"), always specify ``json5`` parser explicitly.

 Formats
 =======